omeka/classic-enduser/docs/Plugins/Geolocation.md

 # Geolocation

-The [Geolocation plugin](https://omeka.org/classic/plugins/Geolocation/){target=_blank} allows you to assign a location to items in your Omeka Classic site.
+The [Geolocation plugin](https://omeka.org/classic/plugins/Geolocation/){target=_blank} allows you to assign a worldwide location to items in your Omeka Classic site.
 The locations are displayed on maps on individual items page and on a browsable map of all geolocated items.
+Maps can also be added to exhibits.

 There is a [screencast for Geolocation (version 2.2.4) demonstrating its basic functionality](https://vimeo.com/156298642){target=_blank}: